Blake Hardwick

 Blake Hardwick (born 5 February 1997) is a professional Australian rules footballer playing for the Hawthorn Football Club in the Australian Football League (AFL).
-He grew up in Mitcham attending Nunawading Primary School and Mullauna Secondary College.

 Early career

-Hardwick was the leading goal kicker in the 2015 TAC Cup season, and kicked twelve, ten and eight goals against the Bendigo Pioneers, Geelong Falcons and Western Jets respectively.
-He was drafted by the Hawthorn Football Club with their third selection and forty-fourth overall in the 2015 national draft.
+He grew up in Mitcham attending Mullauna College.
+Hardwick was the leading point kicker in the 2015 TAC Cup season, kicking 12, 10 and eight goals against the Bendigo Pioneers, Geelong Falcons and Western Jets respectively.
+He was drafted by the Hawthorn Football Club with their third selection and 44th overall in the 2015 national draft.